HTTP has massive privacy issues designed into the protocol that allows attackers to eavesdropand hijack your content.

 As a last resort, run:

-and copy and paste it to the comments section.
+and copy and paste it to the comments section below.
 I'll send you the right commands based on your Linux distribution.

 Automatic SSL Renewal